ibm-cloud-docs/discovery/getting-started.md

 If you prefer to work in the {{site.data.keyword.discoveryshort}} tooling, see [Getting started with Discovery](/docs/discovery?topic=discovery-getting-started).

 This documentation applies to {{site.data.keyword.discoveryshort}} service instances that you create with a Lite or an Advanced plan, or that you created with a Premium plan before 16 July 2020.
-For more information about features in Premium plan instances created on or after 16 July 2020, and in Plus (including Plus Trial) plan instances, see [these docs](/docs/discovery-data?topic=discovery-data-configuring-fields){: external}.
+For more information about getting started with Premium plan instances that were created on or after 16 July 2020, and with Plus (including Plus Trial) plan instances, see [these docs](/docs/discovery-data?topic=discovery-data-getting-started){: external}.
 {: important}

 ## Before you begin